arm/arm-toolchain/arm-software/linux/docs/UsingArmPL.md

-# Using the Arm Performance Libraries
+# How to use the Arm Performance Libraries

 You can get greater performance from your code if you enable linking to the optimized math libraries at compilation time.

-## Linking to Arm Performance Libraries
+## How to link to the Arm Performance Libraries

-To enable you to get the best performance on Arm-based systems, Arm recommends linking to Arm Performance Libraries.
+To enable you to get the best performance on Arm-based systems, we recommend linking to the Arm Performance Libraries.
 Arm Performance Libraries provide optimized standard core math libraries for high-performance computing applications on Arm processors.
 Through a C interface, the following types of routines are available:

-* BLAS: Basic Linear Algebra Subprograms (including XBLAS, the extended precision BLAS).
+* BLAS: Basic Linear Algebra Subprograms, including XBLAS, the extended precision BLAS

-* LAPACK: A comprehensive package of higher level linear algebra routines.
+* LAPACK: A comprehensive package of higher level linear algebra routines

-* FFT functions: A set of Fast Fourier Transform routines for real and complex data using the FFTW interface.
+* FFT functions: A set of Fast Fourier Transform routines for real and complex data using the FFTW interface

-* Sparse linear algebra.
+* Sparse linear algebra

-* libastring: A subset of libc, which is a set of optimized string functions.
+* libastring: A subset of libc, which is a set of optimized string functions

 The easiest way to make the Arm Performance Libraries visible to the compiler is to load the `arm-performance-libraries` environment module.
-After the `atfl` environment module has been loaded, the arm-performance-libraries module should become available for loading:
+After the `atfl` environment module has been loaded, the arm-performance-libraries module is available for loading:

 ```
 $ module load arm-performance-libraries
 ```

-This should set the `ARMPL_`-prefixed environment variables and two other critical environment variables: `LD_LIBRARY_PATH` and `PKG_CONFIG_PATH`.
-The recommended way of selecting command line flags for using a specific variant of Arm Performance Libraries is through invoking the `pkg-config` command.
+This sets the `ARMPL_`-prefixed environment variables and two other critical environment variables: `LD_LIBRARY_PATH` and `PKG_CONFIG_PATH`.

+To obtain a set of the command-line flags required for a specific variant of the Arm Performance Libraries we recommend invoking the `pkg-config` command.

 ### Note

-The Arm Performance Libraries export several `pkg-config` modules, you should be picking the one that you actually need, particularly when you plan to use OpenMP (notice the `seq` vs. `omp` suffix):
+The Arm Performance Libraries export several `pkg-config` modules.
+You must pick the one that you actually need, particularly when you plan to use OpenMP.
+Notice the `seq` and `omp` name parts:

 ```
 $ pkg-config --list-all | grep armpl